 Don’t be afraid to get medical help if you need it.
 If you are able to stay at the scene to get information, be sure to still see a doctor as soon as you can.
 You’ll want to create a record of you seeking treatment soon after the bite to get a good idea of your treatment needs and costs.

 Talk to a Dog Bite Lawyer ASAP

-A dog bite and animal attack lawyer can help you with all of the above steps.
-They’ll help you gather more evidence of the bite by thoroughly investigating what occurred.
-Then, they can help you build a strong insurance claim to seek the damages you deserve.
+A dog bite attorney in Mableton can help you every step of the way.
+Our legal team can help you gather more evidence of the bite by thoroughly investigating what occurred.
+Then, we can help you build a strong insurance claim to seek the damages you deserve.

 It’s important to know that insurance companies do not like to pay out much on injury claims.
 The dog owner’s insurance company will likely look for ways to reduce what they have to pay you.
 Having a lawyer on your side from the beginning will give you the best chance at receiving a settlement that is actually fair to you.

 How Much Does a Dog Bite Lawyer Charge?